Gone are the days when Ninja only manufactures small blenders.

 Press the “clean” button right beside the power switch and let the blender do the work for you.

 Just make sure to rinse it through roughly to remove any soapy residue.

 Another improvement that Ninja brought to the table would be the addition of a tamper.

 This tool will help the blender in pushing down ingredients towards the blade.

 Ninja says that this machine is capable of making Almond milk, peanut butter, dressing, soup, ice cream, smoothie, salsa, frozen dessert, hummus and much more.
-The powerful 1,500 watt motor and blade is capable of grinding different types of beans like coffee or wheat berries.
+The powerful 1,500-watt motor and blade are capable of grinding different types of beans like coffee or wheat berries.

-Hummus is one of the toughest recipes to make.
-And if you use a substandard blender, it can be a pain to make.
+Hummus is one of the hardest recipes to make.
+And if you use a cheap blender, it can be a pain to make.

 Consumers were able to make a variety of recipes with this ranging from smoothies to frozen dessert.
 You can even make homemade flour with it if you like making your own.